 Cats love fish, right?
-And cartoons often depict a cat with a fishbone in paw and licking her lips!
-But that does not mean that they should eat it all the time, and before you jump in headfirst with the kitty salmon consumption, there are a few things that you need to know about your feline and this fish.
+Cartoons often depict a cat with a fishbone in paw and licking their lips!
+But that does not mean that they should eat it all the time.
+Before you jump in headfirst with the kitty salmon consumption, there are a few things that you need to know about your feline and this fish.

 The quick answer is yes, cats can eat salmon, but only in moderation.
 While salmon is known to be beneficial for us humans for a variety of reasons, too much salmon can be harmful to your cat.
-And cats cannot eat all types of salmon, so you need to read this guide first.
+Also, cats cannot eat all types of salmon.

 Can Cats Eat Salmon?

-Salmon will not provide your cat with all the nutrients that she needs, so salmon should never be the main protein source in her diet, nor should it replace her meals completely.
-Ideally, feeding your kitty one salmon meal a week, or a sprinkling of salmon over her usual meal twice or three times a week would be beneficial, but it should never be more than 15% of her total diet.
+Salmon will not provide your cat with all the nutrients that they need, so salmon should never be the only ingredient in their diet, nor should it replace their balanced meals completely.
+Ideally, feeding your kitty one salmon meal a week or a sprinkling of salmon over their usual meal twice or three times a week would be beneficial, but it should never be more than 15% of their total diet.

-If you would rather use it as a treat instead, then a pinch of salmon once a day will show her how much she means to you, and she will go wild for it.
-But do not go overboard with the salmon because she might become accustomed to it and she won’t want anything but …
+If you would rather use it as a small daily treat instead, that’s fine; a pinch of salmon once a day will show them how much they mean to you, and they will go wild for it.
+But do not go overboard with the salmon because they might become accustomed to it, and they won’t want anything but that.

 But Not All Cats Can Eat Salmon!